home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

-These works are licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License. .
-This means that you are free to use and adapt them, so long as (1) you attribute authorship and copyright to Pamela Grenfell Smith, (2) your use is non-commercial, and (3) you may not copyright your adaptation of this work under a more restrictive copyright.
+My new songs, song stanzas, scripts, and the Saint Nicholas story are licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+This means that you are free to use and adapt them, so long as you attribute authorship and copyright to Pamela Grenfell Smith, your use is non-commercial, and you do not copyright your adaptation of this work under a more restrictive copyright.

 A very silly Shrove Tuesday skit featuring this heart-stirring song...